Pedr9vskCray/Discord.py-Kanto-Pokedex-Bot/README.md

 <h1>The Generation I Pokédex as a Discord.py bot.</h1>

-A fully functional Kanto Region Pokédex, this was created using Python and its most populars Frameworks to extract data from official sources of pokémon information.
+A fully functional Kanto Region Pokédex, that was created using Python and its Frameworks to extract data from official sources of pokémon information and create a discord embed as a pokédex entry.

 <h3>Bot Profile:</h3>
 <p align="left">